StalVars/CopyBERT/README.md

 # CopyBERT

-The code will added by July 9th 2020.
+The code will added by the end of July.
 Please stay tuned!